 In July 1958, Tenterden Operatic & Dramatic Society was bought to life by amalgamating The Tenterden Players and The Masquers to form the original TODS – that makes this year our 61st birthday!
 As a society, we are one of many small-scale amateur dramatics organisations in the South East and are proud to be a member of Kent Drama Association (KDA) and the National Operatic & Dramatic Association (NODA).

 TODS are proud to produce three shows each year – a Spring musical in February, a Spring play in May, and an Autumn play in October.
 Traditionally, the Spring musical was a good old-fashioned pantomime up until 1994, when TODS decided to branch into musical theatre.
-From our first ever musical production of My Fair Lady back in 1994 up to the present day, we pride ourselves on bringing quality and professional-standard amateur dramatics productions to our little town of Tenterden.
-Our most recent musical productions include The Pajama Game in 2017, and the wonderfully-received Sister Act the Musical in 2018 which sold a mammoth over 1100 tickets, and the glamorously sombre Follies in 2019.
-Our 2020 musical is yet to be revealed – keep your eyes pealed for details!
+From our first ever musical production of My Fair Lady back in 1994 up to the present day, we pride ourselves on bringing quality and professional-standard productions to our little town of Tenterden and beyond.
+Our last three musical productions were The Pajama Game in 2017, Sister Act the Musical in 2018, Follies in 2019 and another hugely successful production, Chicago in 2020.

-We annually enter into KDA’s Full Length Play Festival with our Spring play, and are proud to boast of a plethora of awards for individual performances as well as the full-company.
-Last year’s spring play, Haywire by Eric Chappell, won Runner Up in Best Wardrobe Achievement.
-Our 2019 Spring play will be Habeas Corpus by Alan Bennett – tickets on sale 15th April!
+We usually enter into KDA’s Full Length Play Festival with our Spring play, and are proud to boast of a plethora of awards for individual performances as well as the full-company.
+A previous spring play, Haywire by Eric Chappell, won Runner Up in Best Wardrobe Achievement.